deepaksood619/deepaksood619.github.io/docs/computer-science/software-engineering/development-approaches.md

 Idiot Savant Driven Development (ISDD) - the one developer who knows one language and one way to hack bludgeons software into existence by sheer force of will and time, leaving management to talk about "great productivity" and "working the long hours necessary".
 Then it explodes and no one knows where to point the finger.

-I Was an Expert Once Syndrome (IWEOS) - senior-level people "contributing" because of their years of "expertise" that grant them the inalienable right to shit on every discussion, whine about everything out of their comfort zone and squeeze in every last "favorite" feature into the final product.
+I Was an Expert Once Syndrome (IWEOS) - senior-level people "contributing" because of their years of "expertise" that grant them the inalienable right to shit on every discussion, whine about everything out of their comfort zone and squeeze in every last "favourite" feature into the final product.

 Angst Ridden Development (ARD) - being alone on a mountaintop fighting back the animals, the invalids, the fear mongerers, the savants and the tired old hags with a single trusty sword made of quality and rationality.